California two-spot octopus: Description

-Octopuses achieve color change in part by chromatophores, iridophores, and leucophores; all are structures of the skin in increasing depth.
+Octopuses achieve color change in part by chromatophores, iridophores, and leucophores.
+All are structures of the skin in increasing depth.
 Chromatophores are elastic pigment sacs with muscle fibers attached by which they can expand and contract.
-The leucophores are important because they allow for the reflection of white light and consequently allow the skin to reflect wavelengths of light which are prevalent in their habitat and produce disruptive patterns.
+The leucophores are important because they allow for the reflection of white light, and allow the skin to reflect wavelengths of light which are prevalent in their habitat, and produce disruptive patterns.
 The other aspect to cephalopod camouflage is the brain, which contains nerves coated in chromatophore fibers, controlling coloration patterning.

 This octopus is named for the false eye spot (ocellus) under each real eye.
-These ocelli are an iridescent blue, chain-link circle set in a circle of black.
+These ocelli are an iridescent blue, chain-link circle, set in a circle of black.

+On its arms, the octopus possesses many "suckers" that it uses to taste.
+They have three hearts, two gills, blue blood, and a donut-shaped brain.

 Distribution and habitat

-O. bimaculoides can be found in coastal waters from the intertidal down to at least 20 m (65 ft) in the eastern Pacific along mid- and southern-California and the western side of the Baja California Peninsula in Mexico.
+O. bimaculoides are found in coastal waters, in the eastern Pacific along mid- and southern-California and the western side of the Baja California Peninsula in Mexico.
+They live at depths from the intertidal, down to at least 20 m.

-This species of octopus is found in subtidal to a depth of 20 m (65 ft).
-It prefers rocky reefs or debris for hiding.
-It tolerates a wide temperature range 15-26 °C (60-80 °F), though it prefers 18-22 °C (65-72 °F).
+It prefers rocky reefs or debris for hiding, and tolerates a wide temperature range 15–26 C, though prefers 18–22 C.

-Ecology and behaviour
+Ecology and behavior

 Lifespan

-These octopuses live one to two years.
+These octopuses live around one to one and a half years in their natural habitat, but can live for up to two years in captivity.
 The end is signaled by egg-laying in the female and senescence in both males and females.

 Diet

+Since these octopuses do not live for long, they mature rapidly and can hunt for food to feed themselves right after hatching.
 Hatchlings feed on amphipods or mysid shrimp.
+As they grow, the list of what they eat grows with them.
+California two-spot octopuses eat anything they can find, like fish and crustaceans.
+They are nocturnal, and hunt at night.
+Their camouflage abilities give them an advantage while hunting.